Charleston, South Carolina

 Free SEO audit

-$0.
-Twenty-minute working session plus a written report you keep regardless of whether you hire us.
-Covers technical health, page targeting, content gaps, schema, Core Web Vitals, and the highest-leverage three things to fix first — with concrete priorities, not a generic PDF.
+Free.
+A twenty-minute session plus a written report you keep either way — technical health, page targeting, content gaps, schema, Core Web Vitals, and the three highest-leverage fixes.

 Step 2 · Standard plan

-Everything in the methodology above — on-page rewrites, technical cleanup, internal linking, new service and location pages each month, Google Business Profile management, citations, and a monthly report.
+Everything in the methodology above, every month.
 One flat rate, no scope creep, cancel anytime.
-See full plan inclusions →
+See prices and full inclusions →

 Step 3 · Optional add-ons